collapsed-stacks/startups/questions/66/is-it-a-must-to-register-the-business-for-internet-based-start-up.md

 - posted by: [Peter Maidens](https://stackexchange.com/users/4637522/peter-maidens) on 2014-07-31
 - score: 4

-<p>You should definitely register your business name before launching your product.
-In theory, if you are to launch your company before registering the name, then you are risking someone else registering it before you, in which case you will have to go through lengthy and costly legal measures to retrieve the rights to the name or in some cases may lose the rights altogether.</p>
+You should definitely register your business name before launching your product.
+In theory, if you are to launch your company before registering the name, then you are risking someone else registering it before you, in which case you will have to go through lengthy and costly legal measures to retrieve the rights to the name or in some cases may lose the rights altogether.

 ## Answer 76